any-docs/css/content/reference/at-rules/@starting-style/index.md

 ### When exactly are starting styles used?

-It is important to understand that an element will transition from its `@starting-style` styles when it is first rendered in the DOM, or when it transitions from {{cssxref("display", "display: none")}} to a visible value.
+It is important to understand that an element will transition from its `@starting-style` styles when it is first rendered in the DOM, or when it transitions from `display: none` to a visible value.
 When it transitions back from its initial visible state, it will no longer use the `@starting-style` styles as it is now visible in the DOM.
 Instead, it will transition back to whatever styles exist for that element's default state.

 In effect, there are three style states to manage in these situations — starting-style state, transitioned state, and default state.
 It is possible for the "to" and "from" transitions to be different in such cases.
 You can see a proof of this in our [Demonstration of when starting styles are used](#demonstration_of_when_starting_styles_are_used) example, below.